groundhoggwp/groundhogg/README.txt

 * FIXED Composed email message contact wiped after enabling CC or BCC.
 * FIXED Broadcasts report not filtering by campaign when date range changes.
 * FIXED `Array` showing in emails when using the `{country}` replacement instead of nothing or the default value when no country is defined.
+* FIXED Added missing sanitization of form field labels.
+* DEV New event arguments API which will enable unique arguments to be associated with individual funnel (and other) events.
+This is VERY COOL!
+It paves the way for better handling of automation for related objects like orders, deals, and companies.
+* DEV New settings schema for funnel steps.

 = 3.7.4.1 (2025-01-21) =
 * HOT FIX Update script not working if one of the Groundhogg's custom roles was deleted.